Raw materials from controlled sources

 Percentage of recycled wood that nowadays is, in some cases, incorporated into the Particleboard (PB) industrial process.

-This is the percentage of recycled wood that is envisioned to be incorporated into the PB industrial process.
+This is the percentage of recycled wood that we commit to further incorporate until 2026.

 Sonae Arauco created a pioneering wood recycling circuit.
 This process includes the reception of wood waste – from pallets to packaging, furniture, doors, construction waste, and more – from hundreds of entities from all sectors, supplemented by more than 600 containers for direct collection, which are distributed throughout the customers' facilities.